lextm/ancm-arm64/README.md

 The official installer for .NET 7.0/8.0 at this moment only properly installs ASP.NET Core module ARM64 bits on the machine, so that only pure ARM64 ASP.NET Core web apps can run on IIS.

 > Note that .NET 6.0 web apps can only run in x64/x86 modes on IIS/Windows 11 ARM64.

+> Also note that once [this pull request](https://github.com/dotnet/aspnetcore/pull/47290) is merged and shipped in new hosting bundle installers, you don't need this patch any more.

 ## Preparation